oracle/python-cx_Oracle/doc/src/objecttype.rst

 .. method:: Object.first()

    Return the index of the first element in the collection.
-If the collection is empty, an exception is raised.
+If the collection is empty, None is returned.

 .. method:: Object.getelement(index)